 It’s an offence to contract out of the Act in any other circumstances under the Fair

 Trading Act.
-See the Commerce Commission's factsheet on Misleading consumers about their rights(external link).
+See the Commerce Commission's factsheet on Your obiligations as a business(external link).

 Services not covered by the CGA